Github Copilot Enterprise

 Before configuring GitHub:

-* Ensure the proxy is connected to:
+* Ensure the gateway is connected to:

 * Azure Foundry **or**